Yale University Campus and Workplace Violence Prevention Policy

 The University will take seriously all reports of threats, engaging the necessary expertise as appropriate.
 The range of actions taken in response may include removal of dangerous persons from the premises, arrests, discipline up to and including termination, academic suspension or expulsion, legal action (such as restraining orders), provision of added security measures, mental health referrals, and other actions as necessary and appropriate.

 University managers are expected to learn to recognize the early signs of hostile and potentially threatening behavior that could jeopardize the safety of a member of the Yale community while on our campus.
 Training on the early warning signs and how to respond to them is provided to managers in University training programs.
 Ignoring the early signs can be mistaken as approval of the behavior and lead to further unsafe conduct.

 A special e-mail box is available to submit ideas, questions, or concerns about the safety and security of the Yale campus.
 The e-mail address is email@example.com, and it is monitored daily.

 University Public Safety Council

 The University Public Safety Council, which includes key leaders from the Police and Security departments, Human Resources, General Counsel, Facilities, Risk Management, Environmental Health & Safety, and the Provost’s Office, meets regularly to review, assess, and coordinate efforts related to campus safety and security.
-Suggestions or recommendations may be directed to the Council through Martha Highsmith, Deputy Secretary of the University, who co-chairs this group; Martha can be reached by e-mail at firstname.lastname@example.org.
+Suggestions or recommendations may be directed to the Council through Janet Lindner, Associate Vice President of Administration, who chairs this group; Janet can be reached by e-mail at firstname.lastname@example.org.

 Employee, Faculty, and Family Assistance